periodontal abscess signs causes treatment and comparisons

 How to Prevent Periodontal Abscess?

-• Brush your teeth daily two times.
+• Brush your teeth twice daily using fluoride toothpaste and a soft-bristled toothbrush.

 Take a free smile assessment